paulmillr/noble-hashes/benchmark/README.md

 5.03 kb   => 7.57 kb    noble-sha3.min.js
 2.24 kb   => 3.54 kb    noble-sha3.min.js.gz

-The library will become 1.5x larger, because this would need to be done for all functions.
+The size increase would need to be done for all functions.
+Check out `test/misc/unrolled-sha3.js` for fast SHA3 drop-in replacement.

 ### Loop unrolling